 Who can be baptised?

 A Catholic priest may only baptise a child one of whose parents is Catholic.
 Catholic parents make a commitment in the baptism ceremony to bring up their child “in the practice of the faith”.
 Therefore, a Catholic parent has to show some sign of genuine commitment to doing this, the minimum being that he/she takes part regularly in Sunday Mass at Holy Name.
 (Since parents who are not Catholic cannot promise to do this, we cannot baptise their child.)
 As a rule, a child should be baptised in the church where the Catholic parent takes part in Sunday Mass.

 When are Baptisms celebrated?

-A minimum of three months’ notice is required.
-After the Baptism Preparation Course has been completed, baptisms are arranged by prior appointment with the priest and are celebrated at Holy Name on Sundays at 11.30am, following the Sunday morning Mass.
+After the Baptism Preparation Course has been completed, baptisms are arranged by prior appointment with the priest and are normally celebrated at Holy Name on Sundays at 11.30am, following the Sunday morning Mass.
 As an interim measure, to help us deal with the backlog of baptisms caused by the lockdown, baptisms are being offered on Tuesdays – Saturdays at 11am and Sundays at 11.15am. (not the August Bank Holiday weekend).